mhenes/powerbuilder-app/README.md

 Open Source code provided for individual use.

-Visit PowerBuilder.me for the online paid service.
+Visit PowerBuilder.me for the online premium version.

+Sign-up and registration is now available on the PowerBuilder website.